 There are many tools to help you with your research and decision making.
 Some starting points are outlined below, and you can read more about matching your skills with a job.

 myfuture’s-Getting started can help you plan your career and decide what jobs suit your skills.
 Create a personal account and profile by completing quizzes and activities to help you identify the jobs that best fit your interests and skills.

 Find current vacancies

+It was later changed to: There are many tools to help you with your research and decision making.
+Some starting points are outlined below, and you can read more about matching your skills with a job.

+Use myfuture's career insight to help you plan your career and decide what jobs suit your skills.
+Log in to create a personal account and profile.
+You can complete quizzes and activities to help you identify the jobs that best fit your interests and skills.

+Find current vacancies